prakashn27/datastructures-and-algorithms/1. Binary Search/README.md

 #### Assumption
 ```
-array should be ordered, else add nlog n for time complexity
+sequence should be ordered, else add nlog n for time complexity
 ```
 #### Algorithm:
 ```